ben04rogers/StudySpot/README.md

 # StudySpot
-IAB330 Mobile Application Development Assignment
+IAB330 Mobile Application Development Assignment.
+Used Xamarin.Forms to develop frontend prototype of a learninng management system for university students.

 # Authors